darshil0/customer-support-agent/implementation-guide.md

 ## 🚀 Quick Start Guide (3 Steps)

-### Step 1: Copy the Files

-Ensure all the source files (`App.java`, `CustomerSupportAgent.java`, `Configuration.java`, `ValidationUtils.java`, `TransactionIdGenerator.java`) and the configuration files above are in the correct directories.

-### Step 2: Set Environment Variable
+### Step 1: Set Environment Variable

-The `Configuration.java` file enforces this, ensuring the agent cannot run without the key.
+The agent is configured to rely on this environment variable via `Configuration.java`.

 ```bash
 # Linux/Mac